 Most Smoky Mountain waterfalls, big or small, need to be hiked in order or to be seen.
 The Sinks, however, is one of the few exceptions.
 Located along Little River Road 12 miles from Sugarlands Visitors Center, it’s not so much a large waterfall as it is a picturesque one, making a few twists around some large boulders in the river creating a magnificent sight.
 The Sinks is another popular place for visitors to stop, so this is another waterfall you’ll want to see early if you want to get a parking spot in the lot.

-You’ll be glad you decided to stay with us at Black Bear Inn & Suites.
+You’ll be glad you decided to stay with us at our hotel in Gatlinburg.
 In fact, our great location on the Parkway allows you skip the heaviest areas of traffic in town no matter what time you decide to head into the park for a visit to one of these Smoky Mountain waterfalls.
 Of course, our rooms and suites are pretty awesome too, so be sure to book one now and start planning the perfect vacation!